Know before you go

 72nd Ave/Washington Ave roundabout construction

-The second of four phases to construct a roundabout at the intersection of 72nd Avenue and Washington Avenue begins Monday, June 30th.
-This requires closing the west side of the intersection at South 72nd Avenue and West Washington Avenue.
+The third of four phases to construct a roundabout at the intersection of 72nd Avenue and Washington Avenue begins July 28th.
+This requires closing the intersection to all traffic 24/7 through September 12th.
+Detours will be provided via Nob Hill Blvd, 64th Ave and Occidental Road.

 Chip sealing program

-TThe City of Yakima Streets Division will begin its annual chip sealing program on Wednesday, June 25th.
+The City of Yakima Streets Division began its annual chip sealing program on June 25th.

 This year’s project will be completed in the following order: